NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 ## Equipment, Supplies, Virtues, and Software You will Need

 1. Fusion360
-2. The contents of QuadClass-Resources repo, as well as `quadparts_prebuilt`.
+2. The contents of QuadClass-Resources repo, as well as `quadparts_prebuilt_2022`.
 3. Patience.
 4. Attention to detail.
 3. Read through the [Fusion Tricks Page](../../Fusion-Tricks.md) and skim the [Autodesk docs](https://help.autodesk.com/view/fusion360/ENU/?guid=ECD-PREPARE-LAYOUT) that go over the design tools you will use this lab.